Exchange 2003 to Exchange 2010/2013/2016/2019 Migration

 Different options to connect to Exchange server in EdbMails

-- Enter the target Exchange server details and click the ‘Login’ button
+- Then click the ‘Login’ button to continue.

 Step 4: Map source and target mailboxes